Alda Mohr Eyðunardóttir

 (upcoming) Text contribution to the book Kinship and Coloniality - belonging between people, nature and cultures in the Faroe Islands.

-Essay An attempt not to write in brackets - Specialization in artistic research and writing, The Royal Danish Academy of Fine Art, 2024
+Essay: An attempt not to write in brackets - Specialization in artistic research and writing, The Royal Danish Academy of Fine Art, 2024.

 (upcoming) Transformative Feminisms: Nordic Art in the Global Present - Anna Maria Dam Ziska, De Gruyter.